 It’s a rare kid who doesn’t love a good origami project.
 Here’s one that takes the art a step further to blend in both writing and social studies learning.
-This Fourth of July, invite your child to make a festive origami whirligig to celebrate the holiday with some amazing arts and crafts.
+On the next patriotic holiday that comes up on the calendar, invite your child to celebrate by doing some amazing arts and crafts and help her make a festive origami whirligig.

 What You Need:

-- 1 large (12”) square of origami paper in red or blue
+- Large (12”) square of origami paper in red or blue

 - Push pin